k y m a • t w e a k y — the kyma collective

 Harm Visser is a sound and synth designer who lives in Amsterdam, The Netherlands.

 Huibert Boon is a sound designer and sound editor in Amsterdam, The Netherlands.
-Together with Alex Booy, he owns a studio for audio post production and sound design.
+He owns a studio for audio post production and sound design, called boon & booy (www.boonbooy.nl) as well as a studio for more experimental sound design and electronic music, call acousmatics (www.acousmatics.com)

-Ivan Segreto is a musician from Italy who loves kyma's sound.
+Ivan Segreto is a musician from Italy that loves kyma's sound.

 Jacek started his computer music and sound composition venture by using MusiCalc a Commodore 64 Synthesizer Sequencer.
 Involved in many music, theatre, film, animation, concert, installations, productions and organizations.
 His incessant researching and knowledge of almost every new area of sound composition has allowed him to work with some of world’s best composers, artists, designers and software developers.
 Amongst a few other talents Jacek is also a seasoned frame drum player, but at heart he is and always will be a painter.